Dharundp6/Dev-sHouse/README.md

-## HyperPark: Smart Parking Management Solution
+## HyperPark: Smart Parking Management
-  HyperPark is an innovative smart parking management solution powered by YOLO (You Only Look Once), a state-of-the-art deep learning model, designed to revolutionize traditional parking systems.
-With its advanced capabilities, HyperPark seamlessly integrates vehicle detection, size estimation, and distance measurement to streamline parking operations and enhance user experience.
+   An innovative smart parking management solution leveraging state-of-the-art deep learning models, designed to revolutionize traditional parking systems.
+With its advanced capabilities, HyperPark seamlessly integrates vehicle detection, size estimation, and distance measurement to streamline parking operations and enhance user experience.Utilizing a cutting-edge deep learning framework, we have fine-tuned our models to accurately detect vehicles and estimate their sizes within parking spaces.
+Additionally, our system accurately measures the distance between vehicles, optimizing parking space allocation and improving navigation within parking lots.

 ## Features
 - Car detection: Our model is trained to detect cars and free slots on parking slots